-- 4. A special education student who has carried a weapon to school or to a school function or who knowingly possesses or uses illegal drugs or sells or solicits the sale of controlled substance while at school or a school function or who has inflicted serious bodily injury upon another person while at school or at a school related activity may be removed from his/her current placement.
+- the proximity of the removals to one another) and provided that such student receives educational services to the extent required by IDEA during such removals. - 3.
+Any special education student may be temporarily excluded from school by court order or by order of a duly appointed State of Illinois impartial due process hearing officer changing the student's placement to an appropriate IAES for up to 45 school days, if the District demonstrates that maintaining the student in his/her current placement is substantially likely to result in injury to the child or others. - 4.
+A special education student who has carried a weapon to school or to a school function or who knowingly possesses or uses illegal drugs or sells or solicits the sale of controlled substance while at school or a school function or who has inflicted serious bodily injury upon another person while at school or at a school related activity may be removed from his/her current placement.
 All such students shall be placed in an appropriate IAES for no more than 45 school days in accordance with IDEA.
 The length of time a child with a disability is placed in an alternative educational setting must be the same amount of time that a student without a disability would be subject to discipline. - 5.
-Upon the occurrence of any act that may subject the student either to expulsion from school or suspension resulting in more than 10 cumulative days of suspension during any one school year, the District shall convene a meeting of the IEP Team to review the student's behavioral intervention plan or, if a behavioral intervention plan has not yet been developed, to develop one. - C. Change of Placement - 1.
-For purposes of this subsection, a disciplinary removal constitutes a "change of placement" if: - a.
-A student is removed from his/her current educational placement for more than 10 consecutive school days; or - b.
-The student has been subjected to a series of removals that constitute a pattern: - Because the series of removals total more than 10 school days in a school year; - (2) Because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals; and - (3) Because of such additional factors as the length of each removal, the total amount of time the student has been removed, and the proximity of the removals to one another. - D. Special Education Suspension Procedures
+Upon the occurrence of any act that may subject the student either to expulsion from school or suspension resulting in more than 10 cumulative days of suspension during any one school year, the District shall convene a meeting of the IEP Team to review the student's behavioral intervention plan or, if a behavioral intervention plan has not yet been developed, to develop one.

+C. Change of Placement

+- For purposes of this subsection, a disciplinary removal constitutes a "change of placement" if: 231 - A student is removed from his/her current educational placement for more than 10 consecutive school days; or - b.
+The student has been subjected to a series of removals that constitute a pattern: - (1) Because the series of removals total more than 10 school days in a school year; - (2) Because the student's behavior is substantially similar to the student's behavior in previous incidents that resulted in the series of removals; and

+(3) Because of such additional factors as the length of each removal, the total amount of time the student has been removed, and the proximity of the removals to one another.

+D. Special Education Suspension Procedures